-- a.
-The team name as identified on its schedule: - b.
-The head coaches' first and last name, home and cell phone numbers, and email address and the first and last name and cell phone numbers of up to two assistant coaches: - c.
-Each player's first and last name, date of birth and age as of April 30 of that season; and - d. the indication next to a player's name of "MT" for Multiple Teams, "SS" for Super Sub, and "PD" for playing down if such applies.
+a.
+The team name as identified on its schedule;

+b.
+The head coaches' first and last name, home and cell phone numbers, and email address and the first and last name and cell phone numbers of up to two assistant coaches;

+c.
+Each player's first and last name, date of birth and age as of December 31 of the prior year; and d. the indication next to a player's name of "MT" for Multiple Teams, "SS" for Super Sub, and "PD" for playing down if such applies.